 Ensure your website performs well in different web browsers.

-Sandbox audits our platforms to ensure they operate seamlessly across web browsers.
+Sandbox audits our platforms to ensure that they operate seamlessly across web browsers.
 As part of our standard cross-browser compatibility policy we review our solutions in the latest full version releases of Microsoft Edge, Firefox, Chrome and Safari.

 Ensure your website performs well on different devices

-Sandbox builds its platforms using Responsive Design best practices.
+Sandbox builds its platforms using responsive design best practices.
 We ensure the site will work equally well on desktop, as well as on the latest generation of mobile devices and tablets, running the latest releases of the iOS and Android operating systems.

 Understand how your users interact with your new platform before its launched